 Beginning with the National Science Bowl® competition for middle-and high-school students, the Office of Workforce Development for Teachers and Scientists (WDTS) programs seek to have all learners see themselves as scientists.
 This goal is furthered by the Albert Einstein Distinguished Educator Fellowship, which brings the real-world experience of K-12 educators to Federal and Congressional offices.
-Through Science Undergraduate Laboratory Internships (SULI) and Community College Internships (CCI), college students discover science and technology careers at the DOE National Laboratories and gain the experience needed to transition from intern to employment.
-The Visiting

-Faculty Program (VFP) connects faculty with DOE researchers and resources to advance their research competitiveness.
+Through Science Undergraduate Laboratory Internships (SULI) and Community College Internships (CCI), college students discover science and technology careers at the DOE National Laboratories and gain the experience needed to transition from internship to further education or employment.
+The Visiting Faculty Program (VFP) advances the research competitiveness of faculty from institutions historically underrepresented in the research community, by supporting collaborative research proposals with researchers at the DOE National Labs.
 Finally, graduate students in the Office of Science Graduate Student Research (SCGSR) program conduct research of national importance using world-leading facilities and scientific capabilities available only through the DOE complex.